Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Introduction/Introduction to Lionsberg (2024.01.17).md

 ## The 7 Year Window of Crisis and Opportunity

-[[The 7 Year Window of Crisis and Opportunity]] from 2023 to 2030 may be the last opportunity in generations to vanquish the rising forces of chaos and totalitarian control threatening society.
+[[The 7 Year Window of Crisis and Opportunity]] we are now in may be the last opportunity in generations to vanquish the rising forces of conflict, chaos and totalitarian control threatening society.
 During this period of time, we have the opportunity *pre-collapse* to voluntarily arise and unite to win the spiritual battle for our collective soul, to transcend and transform existing laws and institutions, to reestablish the individual, community, and locality as the [[Locus of Sovereignty]] and authority on Earth, and to forge a [[Higher Order Functional Unity]] among people of [[Goodwill]] as [[One Citizenship Under God]].

 ## An Unprecedented Citizen Led Response